zerga9/FT-HeadLines/README.md

 ```
 As a User
 So I can see which headlines the FT has
-I would like to all of them on one page
+I would like to have all of them on one page
 ```

 ```